raae/queen.raae.codes/content/landing/dev-task-cheatsheet/index.md

 ## Captain Ola's Piraty Dev-Task Cheatsheet is your hammer and nail
-start rewriting your dev-task into many sub-tasks in 4 tiny steps
+Start rewriting your dev-task into several tiny sub-tasks in 4 tiny steps

 ## Sign up for updates about Captain Ola's Piraty Dev-Task Cheatsheet